lucasklafke/lucasklafke/README.md

 - 📫 How to reach me **lucasnkz11@gmail.com**

-- 📄 Know about my experiences [Advanced python with Alura courses and full stack abilities with Driven Education](Advanced python with Alura courses and full stack abilities with Driven Education)
+- 📄 Know about my experiences .[Advanced python with Alura courses and full stack abilities with Driven Education]

 - ⚡ Fun fact **I am the most motivated person in the world to discover new things**